-Students seeking the Master of Science in Community Mental Health must earn 48 credits with a GPA of 3.0 or better on the 4.0 scale and complete an approved 100 hours of practicum and two 300-hour pass/fail internships.
+Students seeking the Master of Science options must earn a minimum or 48 or 60 credits with a GPA of 3.0 or better on the 4.0 scale and complete an approved 100 hours of practicum and two 300-hour pass/fail internships.
 No grades below a "C" will be accepted for graduation and no more than two grades of "C+" or below.
 Students must complete the program within eight calendar years of acceptance.
 No more than six graduate credits may be transferred from another accredited college or university; transfer credits are subject to approval by the program.